Professor of Finance |

-I am currently the Equitable Life of Canada Fellow and Full Professor in Finance at the Lazaridis School of Business and Economics, Wilfrid Laurier University, Waterloo, Canada, and the Director of PhD and Research-based Master’s Programs in Management, where I oversee the graduate research programs.
-I am an affiliated member of the Waterloo Research institute in Insurance, Securities and Quantitative finance (WatRISQ), University of Waterloo, and MS2Discovery Institute at Laurier, where I am a part of the mathematical finance models cluster.
+I am currently a Full Professor in Finance at the Lazaridis School of Business and Economics, Wilfrid Laurier University, Waterloo, Canada, and the Director of PhD and Research-based Master’s Programs in Management, where I oversee the graduate research programs.
+I am an affiliated member of the Waterloo Research institute in Insurance, Securities and Quantitative finance (WatRISQ), University of Waterloo, and MS2Discovery Institute at Laurier, where I am a part of the mathematical finance models cluster, and a Senior Fellow at Research Centre for Economic Analysis (RCEA).
 Prior to joining Laurier in 2000, I was a visiting Assistant professor at the Faculty of Management in McGill University.
 Laurier, in existence since 1911, has been consistently ranked among Canada's top comprehensive research universities.
 Waterloo located one hour west of Toronto is the top technology and insurance hub in Canada.

-I have received over $650,000 (CAD) (including one CFI and six SSHRC) grants to date, 90% of which were from external competitive sources.
-I was awarded University-wide Merit Award five times (2004, 2008, 2011, 2014 and 2017) based on exceptional contribution to research, teaching and service to the University.
+I have received over $650,000 (CAD) in grants to date, 90% of which were from external competitive sources such as Canadian SSHRC and CFI grants.
+I was awarded University-wide Merit Award six times (2004, 2008, 2011, 2014, 2017, and 2020) based on exceptional contribution to research, teaching and service to the University.
 At Bauer School, in 1998, I was awarded the Clay and Lucy Carter (Marine Insurance Seminar) Award for excellence in research in the area of finance (awarded to the best PhD Student in the program).
 At Laurier, I teach PhD, MBA and undergrad courses in Derivatives and Risk Management, and Fixed Income.
 I have also taught courses at several institutions including Rutgers University, University of Houston, McGill University and Indian School of Business.
 I received on several occasions commendation letters from the Dean’s office for Teaching Excellence.